barionleg/ANTs_wiki/simple-case:-T1-to-MNI-mapping-for-both-structure-and-pre-registered-fMRI.md

 *  `antsApplyTransforms -d 3 -r MNI.nii.gz -i fMRI.nii.gz -e 3 -t XXX1Warp.nii.gz -t XXX0GenericAffine.mat -o out2.nii.gz -v 1 `

 see documentation for details, e.g. the links at the [top of this page](http://stnava.github.io/ANTs/)

+**Note**: The -r option defines the output spacing.  you can change its resolution ( not its physical space ) freely and get valid results.  e.g. via `ResampleImage`